JimberSoftware/docs/company/customers/customers.md

 ### Customer Details

-To view the details of a specific customer, select their row in the table (rather than using the action buttons at the end).
+Clicking on the corresponding strip of a customer opens a detailed view with additional information.
 You get an overview of created assets:

 ![overview_customer.png](./screenshots/overview_customer.png ':size=800')